-Column A: Enter the CFDA number.
-If unknown or does not exist, follow detailed instructions above in Column 3.
+Column A: Enter the Assistance Listing Number (ALN, formerly referred to as CFDA).
+If unknown or does not exist, follow detailed instructions below in Column 3.

 Column B: Enter "Yes" if these are COVID-19 expenditures.
-As noted above, COVID-19 expenditures must be reported separately by CFDA number.
+As noted above, COVID-19 expenditures must be reported separately by ALN.
 If these are not COVID-19 expenditures please leave this column blank.

-Column C: This will pre-populate the federal agency name from Assistance Listings (SAM.gov).
-If the CFDA number is unknown or doesn't exist, add the federal agency name.
+Column C: This will pre-populate the federal agency name from Assistance Listings (SAM.gov) once uploaded into the online filing system.
+If the ALN is unknown or doesn't exist, manually add the federal agency name.

-Column D: This will pre-populate the federal program name from Assistance Listings (SAM.gov).
-If the CFDA number is unknown or doesn't exist, add the federal program name.
+Column D: This will pre-populate the official federal program name from Assistance Listings (SAM.gov) once uploaded into the filing system.
+If the ALN is unknown or doesn't exist, manually add the federal program name.